Wulfgar (Forgotten Realms): Early years

 As a youth, Wulfgar was the flag bearer for Heafstaag, king of the Elk Tribe.
 He participated in barbarian invasion of Ten-Towns, where Bruenor Battlehammer, a dwarf, knocked Wulfgar out by sweeping his legs out from under him.
-After the battle, when the people of Ten-towns were slitting throats of the barbarians not quite dead, Bruenor spared Wulfgar.
+After the battle, when the people of Ten-Towns were slitting throats of the barbarians not quite dead, Bruenor spared Wulfgar.
 Instead of death, Bruenor sentenced Wulfgar to five years and a day of service to Bruenor.
 Wulfgar took to the forge and, over time, changed his opinion of Bruenor from a slaver to a father.
 Bruenor crafted the legendary warhammer Aegis-fang as a gift for Wulfgar.
 When Wulfgar's sentence was almost up, Bruenor bade Drizzt Do'Urden, a drow, to teach Wulfgar how to fight.

 Wulfgar took up the task of killing the white dragon Icingdeath (Ingeloakastimizilian) in order to gain credibility, take leadership of his tribe and restore their glory.
 With the help of Drizzt, Wulfgar challenged and killed the dragon, earning the title Dragonsbane.
-It was in the Dragon's lair that Drizzt found his scimitar named Icingdeath, with the power to repel flames.
+It was in the dragon's lair that Drizzt found his scimitar named Icingdeath, with the power to repel flames.
 The dragon killing scene was criticized by some Dungeons & Dragons fans for violating the game rules, as both characters were of supposedly low level.
-Salvatore was quoted replying: "I'll let the poor game designers fret about the proper levels for characters.
+Salvatore was quoted as saying, "I'll let the poor game designers fret about the proper levels for characters.
 I just write stories."

 With this deed to his credit, he was able to challenge King Heafstaag to combat for leadership of the tribes.
 Wulfgar defeated Heafstaag, gaining rulership of the Tribe of the Elk, and led the tribes to the aid of the people of Ten-Towns.
 He also fell in love with Catti-brie, Bruenor's adopted human daughter.

 Wulfgar followed Bruenor and Drizzt in their campaign for Mithral Hall and struggle against assassin Artemis Entreri.
 After Mithral Hall was conquered, Wulfgar resided there.
-His barbarian attitude, chauvinism and jealousy led to rift between Catti-brie, Drizzt, and himself.
+His barbarian attitude, chauvinism, and jealousy led to a rift between Catti-brie, Drizzt, and himself.
 He also became hostile towards Drizzt and Cattie-brie after being informed by Regis (who was really Artemis Entreri) and the ruby that Cattie-brie was being unfaithful to him with Drizzt.
 This led to him attacking Drizzt once in Mithral Hall then backing off when he was reminded Drizzt was a friend.
 Even after Regis was revealed to be Entreri, Wulfgar was still bitter to Cattie-brie leading to a tongue lashing from Bruenor.
 He and Cattie-brie partially made up after that.
 When a drow party from Menzoberranzan captured Drizzt, though, Wulfgar followed his friends to rescue.
 In the battle with a yochlol, Wulfgar caused a ceiling to cave in on himself, and the handmaiden, in order to keep it from killing Cattie-brie.
 His companions believed he was dead.